 Third Molar Surgery Instructions

-By definition, wisdom tooth extraction is a surgical procedure and, most appropriately, should be performed by a trained oral and maxillofacial surgeon.
+Wisdom tooth extraction is a surgical procedure and, most appropriately, should be performed by a trained oral and maxillofacial surgeon.
 Using an oral and maxillofacial surgeon for this type of surgery will most likely reduce the risks of post-operative complications.
 Furthermore, if complications should arise the oral and maxillofacial surgeon is the best equipped to deal with these situations.
 Most patients will experience discomfort such as pain, nausea, swelling, and difficulty eating following the procedure.
 These symptoms generally last up to 72 hours.
 The following information is provided to assist your recovery and maintain comfort after the third molar surgery.

 The doctor will have you bite on cotton gauze to put pressure on the extraction site.
 You should continue to bite on the gauze for two hours.
 It is common to have some bleeding for one to two days after the operation.
 Whenever you brush your teeth, rinse your mouth, or spit, there may be some pink discoloration of your saliva.
-This is perfectly normal and you should not be overly concerned.
+This is perfectly normal, and you should not be overly concerned.
 If you examine the wound and there is heavy bleeding directly at the extraction site, you should contact our office so that we can evaluate whether this is a problem.
 Most bleeding is controlled by applying direct pressure on the wound.

 It is not uncommon for people to have nausea and vomiting after being sedated or put to sleep for a surgical procedure.
 It is not common to vomit after the operation.
 The most common cause of postoperative nausea and vomiting is taking pain medicine on an empty stomach.
 If you are vomiting more than 24hours after the operation and have not been able to keep fluids down, you should contact our office.
 It may be necessary to give additional fluids intravenously to prevent dehydration.